-1. Aeroplane Group 4 as a stand-alone category rating has been merged into Aeroplane Groups 1 and 2, Refer Note 1 and 2 in Appendix 1 of this AC.

-2. Rotorcraft Group 3 include all twin turbine engine aircraft by individual type and require an aircraft type-specific course.

-3. Powerplant Group 3 includes all turbine engines by individual type and require an engine type-specific course.

-4. A Powerplant Group 1 and/or Group 2 may carry out normal maintenance or installation and removal of an electric motor powered powerplant.
-An Electrical Group 2 rated LAME may also remove and fit the motor only after the qualified Powerplant LAME has removed the propeller and coolant systems.
-A Group 2 electrical rating is required for trouble shooting the motor and monitoring and control system.

-5. Electrical Group 1 and Instrument Group 1 & 2 are not limited to weight and pressurisation status and may be applied across all aircraft.
+- 1. Aeroplane Group 4 as a stand-alone category rating has been merged into Aeroplane Groups 1 and 2.
+Refer Note 1 and 2 in Appendix 1 of this AC. - 2.
+Rotorcraft Group 3 include all twin turbine engine aircraft by individual type and require an aircraft type-specific course. - 3.
+Powerplant Group 3 includes all turbine engines by individual type and require an engine type-specific course. - 4.
+A Powerplant LAME with a Group or Rating may carry out normal maintenance or installation and removal of an electric motor powered powerplant.
+An Electrical Group 2 rated LAME may also remove and fit the motor only after the qualified Powerplant LAME or holder of an applicable Maintenance Approval (MA) has removed the propeller and coolant systems.
+A group 2 electrical rating is required for trouble shooting the motor and monitoring and control system. - 5.
+Electrical Group 1 and Instrument Group 1 & 2 and Radio Group 1, 2 & 3 are not limited to weight and pressurisation status and may be applied across all aircraft not requiring a specific type rating.
 Electrical, instrument and radio maintenance work is different from other aircraft maintenance (e.g. engine and airframe) in that it is based upon the avionics system of the aircraft and not on the size of the aircraft.
 In many cases, the same electrical, instrument, or radio system is used in aircraft of different weights, and pressurised or unpressurised aircraft.

 Some systems, however, are more complex than others and that complexity is not necessarily tied to the weight of the aircraft.
-Hence Electrical, Instrument, & Radio ratings are based on the complexity of a particular avionic system, regardless of aircraft size.
+Hence Electrical, Instrument, and Radio ratings are based on the complexity of an avionics system, regardless of aircraft size.
 To conduct maintenance on more complex electrical, instrument, and radio systems, aircraft type-specific ratings are required to ensure appropriate training and qualification.